-You are British – or are you?
-Get additional confirmation that your roots are truly British by carrying out a British DNA test.
-This ultimate test in the field of DNA testing for origins will help uncover the epic journey of your ancient ancestors, many thousands of years back, from their origins to the British shore.
 Our British DNA test will delve into the parts of your ancestry that are hidden inside your DNA and uncover the genetic heritage left to you by your ancestors.
-The test is offered at only £240 with results in 12 weeks from when we receive your samples.
+The test is offered starting at only $635 with results in 12-14 weeks from when we receive your samples.

 5 different parts to your British Ancestry